 Kidney disease is a serious issue that can affect both dogs and humans.
 If you suspect your dog is experiencing kidney issues, it’s important to take your lovable pooch to the vet right away.
 If your dog confirms that your dog has kidney disease, know that as part of the management plan, you will need to change your dog’s diet to help slow the progression of the disease.

 In this article, we are going to fully discuss what canine kidney disease is, ways to identify it, and nutrition for dogs with kidney disease.
-It’s important to note that you should only use this article to further your knowledge about renal failure in dogs.
+It’s important to note that you should only use this article to further your knowledge about renal problems in dogs.
 Always follow your veterinarian’s advice and instructions when caring for your dog.

 What Is Canine Kidney Disease?

-Identifying Kidney Failure in Dogs
+Identifying Kidney Disease in Dogs

 Identifying kidney failure early on is important for acute renal failure, but it can also make your dog more comfortable if they are struggling from chronic renal failure.
 Knowing the signs of kidney failure in dogs can allow you to take your pooch to the vet early for proper diagnosis.

-What to Feed Your Dog with Kidney Disease
+What to Feed Your Dog With Kidney Disease

 Most often, your vet will recommend a commercially available food specifically made for dogs that suffer from kidney disease.
 These foods will taste yummy to your dog but target their health needs.
 While feeding your dog this new diet, remember to provide a lot of water throughout the day too.